MertErenKekuc/Restaurant-Automation/README.md

 <p></p>

 <p align="center">
-- here we display the menu screen, from which all content and settings are accessed
+- Here we display the menu screen, from which all content and settings are accessed
 </p>

 <p align="center">